');

 About Colton, NY

-Colton is a small community in New York with a population of 248 residents.
-The median household income is $67,344 per year, which is near the national average.
-The median age in Colton is 54.2 years.
+Colton is a small community located in New York with a population of 248 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,344 per year, which is 10% below the national median of $75,149.
+The median age of 54.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Colton Ranks in New York